-Bad Throttle Position Sensor on Jeep Cherokee Symptoms [7 Common Symptoms Explained]
+Bad Throttle Position Sensor on Jeep Cherokee Symptoms and Solution

 Although its presence may go unnoticed, the throttle position sensor of your Jeep Cherokee is an essential component.
 Problems with the throttle body might make your Jeep Cherokee difficult to drive.